LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/something-is-very-wrong-with-this-world.md

 &nbsp;

-First, we have to break down the example of the “amusement park’s machine” into its realistic counterparts.
+First, we have to break down the example of the "amusement park’s machine" into its realistic counterparts.

 &nbsp;